Namrata725/reactJsLearning/README.md

 - Dynamic state updates based on user interaction
 - Helps with forms that require multiple selections

+---

 ### Example Code: Handle Checkbox in React file: HandleCheckbox.jsx

+## Handling Radio Buttons and Dropdown in React

+This example demonstrates how to handle radio buttons and dropdown lists using controlled components in React.

+### what it covers

+- Make a radio button
+- Get radio button value in state
+- Default selection of radio button
+- Make dropdown
+- Get dropdown value in state
+- Default selection in dropdown

+## Features

+### 1. Handle Radio Button (Gender Selection)

+- Uses `useState` to store the selected gender.
+- Updates gender based on the selected radio button.
+- Uses the `checked` attribute to bind selection to state.

+### 2. Handle Dropdown (City Selection)

+- Uses `useState` to store the selected city.
+- Dropdown value is updated using `onChange` handler.
+- Initially defaults to `"Kathmandu"`.

+## example code: Handle Radio Button and Dropdown in React file: HandleRadioButtonAndDropdown.jsx

+---